Here are our ideas for filming short segments of the Holy Land.

 Jesus’ childhood in Nazareth

-Jesus in the Galilee – his ministry, parables, miracles, Sea of Galilee, synagogues, churches, mosaic floors.
+- Jesus in Galilee – his ministry, parables, miracles, Sea of Galilee, synagogues, churches, mosaic floors.

-Early Christianity – St Paul, Judeo-Christians, Old Churches and synagogues,
+- St Paul, Judeo-Christians, Old Churches and synagogues

-A revolt against Rome-the zealots, Gamla Masada, Qumran, Dead Sea Scrolls, Essenes, Josephus Flavious, Destruction of the Temple, Temple treasures
+- A revolt against Rome-the zealots, Gamla Masada, Qumran, Dead Sea Scrolls, Essenes, Josephus Flavius, Destruction of the Temple, Temple treasures

 Exotic Christian Denominations – ceremonies, customs and liturgy.

-Armenians, Copts, Maronites, Jacobties or Syrian Orthodox, Abbosynians, Greek Orthodox, Roman Catholics, Protestants, Messianic Jews.
+- Armenians, Copts, Maronites, Jacobites or Syrian Orthodox, Abbosynians, Greek Orthodox, Roman Catholics, Protestants, and Messianic Jews.

-Communities’ Israeli Arabs: Moslem and Christian, Druze, Ultra-Orthodox Jews, Samaritans, Pilgrims from all over the world.
+- Israeli Arabs: Moslem and Christian, Druze, Ultra-Orthodox Jews, Samaritans, and Pilgrims from all over the world.

 Significant Archeological Digs-work in progress.